25prabhu10/notes/docs/Concepts/AWS/Amazon_S3.md

 ## S3: Baseline Performance

 - Amazon S3 automatically scales to high request rates, latency 100-200 ms
-- Your application can achieve at least 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix in a bucket.
+- Your application can achieve at least 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix in a bucket
-- There are no limits to the number of prefixes in a bucket.
+- There are no limits to the number of prefixes in a bucket
 - Example (object path => prefix):
   - bucket/folder1/sub1/file => /folder1/sub1/
   - bucket/folder1/sub2/file => /folder1/sub2/